-To check for other injuries (particularly urinary tract injuries Overview of Urinary Tract and Genital Injury The kidneys and the rest of the urinary tract (the bladder, ureters [tubes that carry urine from the kidneys to the bladder], and urethra) may become injured in a number of ways.
-Examples include... read more ), doctors do a physical examination.
-It includes a neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more , a digital rectal examination, and, in women, a pelvic examination Pelvic Examination For gynecologic care, a woman should choose a health care practitioner with whom she can comfortably discuss sensitive topics, such as sex, birth control, pregnancy, and problems related to... read more .
+To check for other injuries (particularly urinary tract injuries Overview of Urinary Tract and Genital Injury The kidneys and the rest of the urinary tract (the bladder, ureters [tubes that carry urine from the kidneys to the bladder], and urethra [the tube through which urine flows out of the body]... read more ), doctors do a physical examination.
+It includes a neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more , a digital rectal examination, and, in women, a pelvic examination Pelvic Examination For gynecologic care, a woman should choose a health care practitioner with whom she can comfortably discuss sensitive topics, such as sex, birth control, pregnancy, and problems related to... read more .
 Urine tests are also done.
 If doctors suspect injury to the urinary tract, CT or another imaging test of the urinary tract Imaging Tests of the Urinary Tract There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
 (See also Overview of the Urinary Tract.)
 X-rays are usually not helpful in evaluating... read more is done.

 Minor, stable pelvic fractures typically heal without causing permanent disabilities.
 Surgery is rarely needed, but bed rest may be needed.
 However, bed rest should be for as short a time as possible.
 Pain relievers (analgesics) can help relieve pain enough so that people can walk.
 To avoid the weakness, stiffness, and other complications that occur with bed rest, people should walk, stand, and put their full weight on the joint as soon as possible, even if they can do so only for a short time.
 Trying to walk does not injure the area further.
 Most people can walk short distances without a walker by 1 week and can walk without aid and with only mild discomfort in 1 to 2 months.

 Severe pelvic fractures, which are often unstable, must be immobilized.
 Emergency personnel usually stabilize the joint by wrapping it with strips of cloth or with a binder designed for this purpose until the injury can be more permanently stabilized.
 To more securely stabilize the injury, especially if there are other serious injuries, doctors may attach a rigid metal frame to the pelvis, outside the body, using long screws inserted through the skin into the bones.
 This device is called an external fixator.
-Once the injury is more stable, surgery is usually done to align the broken pieces of bone and to insert plates and screws to hold them in place (called open reduction with internal fixation A fracture is a crack or break in a bone.
-Most fractures result from force applied to a bone.
-Fractures usually result from injuries or overuse.
-The injured part hurts (especially when it is... read more , or ORIF).
+Once the injury is more stable, surgery is usually done to align the broken pieces of bone and to insert plates and screws to hold them in place (called open reduction with internal fixation Surgery , or ORIF).
 After the pelvis is stabilized, people are encouraged to walk as soon as possible.
 Sometimes the fracture is surgically repaired immediately, without use of an external fixator.